 After you submit your trademark renewal documents, they will be reviewed by a USPTO trademark examiner.
 If all goes well, the USPTO will issue a notice accepting your renewal.
 If there are any issues, you’ll receive an office action detailing the problem and possible solutions.

 What if I miss a trademark renewal deadline?

 If you miss the deadline to file trademark renewal documents/fees, you will enter a 6-month grace period.
 During that time, you can submit the necessary components along with higher fees:

-- If you file section 8 during the grace period, you’ll owe a total of $325 per class electronically or $425 per class by mail.
+- If you file section 8 during the grace period, you’ll owe a total of $325 per class.

-- If you submit the combined section 8 and 9 filing during the grace period, your fees will total $725 per class electronically or $1,125 per class by mail.
+- If you submit the combined section 8 and 9 filing during the grace period, your fees will total $725 per class.

-Should you fail to file by the grace period deadline, your trademark registration will expire and be canceled.
-If this happens, you will have to submit an entirely new trademark application if you want the mark to be registered.
+Should you fail to file by the grace period deadline, your trademark registration will be abandoned.
+In rare situations, you may be able to revive an expired registration within a specific timeline, usually two months from the notice of expiration.
+But generally, once a trademark is abandoned you will have to submit an entirely new application if you want the mark to be registered.